kefkajr/MagicPals/README.md

 - It may be worth figuring out how any units that share an alliance (good guys vs bad guys) may be able to automatically be aware of each other.
   - Maybe try adding a new AwarenessType called SameAlliance that cannot decay.
   - At the start of the battle, units from each Alliance should be grouped, and then added to each other's perceived Awarenesses (but not their own Awareness)

+#### 11/26

+Awareness.pointOfInterest has been created.
+Enemy units will now investigate the Tile at which they were made aware of a unit.
+In the case of Looking, it's where the unit was standing.
+In the case of Listening, it's Tile upon which a Noisy Ability as performed.

+PlanOfAttack's Point-based properties were replaced with Tiles, so they can be nullable and avoid the problem of a default Point with coordinates of (0, 0).
+It's the first step of cleaning up the general plan-making flow of ComputerPlayer.
+It works well enough now, but will likely get more strained as different methods set more new properties willy-nilly.

 #### 11/17
 <img src="https://raw.githubusercontent.com/kefkajr/MagicPals/develop/Progress%20Pics/2022.11.16_ai-investigation.gif" width=500>